Stu1986c/progression-framework/frameworks/engineering/fullstack.md

   - name: "mastery"
     title: "🛠️ Mastery"
     content:
+      - level: 1
+        criteria:
+          - "Learn the fundamentals of programming from team members and learning resources"
+          - "Become familiar with the varying tools utilised to design, build, test and deploy software"
+          - "Understand why each piece of the ENSEK technology stack is used and how it integrates with one and other"
       - level: 2
         criteria:
           - "Learns to write semantic HTML and CSS following guidance and training materials"